tnichols217/notes-old/Biology/Ch17-20/Protists.md

 - Cause algal blooms

 ### Euglenoids
-- Plantlike that have character
+- Plantlike that have characteristics of plants

+###

 ## Fungus like - absorbtion